microsoft/griffel/packages/webpack-extraction-plugin/README.md

 };
 ```

-- Usage `mini-css-extract-plugin` is not required
+- `mini-css-extract-plugin` is not mandatory and configured there for example, you can use `style-loader` or other tooling to inject CSS on a page

 For better performance (to process less files) consider to use `include` for `GriffelCSSExtractionPlugin.loader`: